AN INDUSTRY IN RAPID TRANSFORMATION

 Norway is KappAhl’s second-largest market and KappAhl is also established in Finland and Poland.
 During the past year, Newbie was launched – a brand of organic children’s clothing developed by KappAhl and marketed in the UK through proprietary shops and e-commerce.

 During 2016/2017, KappAhl harvested sales successes, which had a positive impact on the share price.
 Over the past year, however, the company has faced both short and long-term challenges.
-MD Danny Feltmann stepped down in June 2018 and, at the time of writing, Göran Bille is the Acting MD.
+Former MD Göran Bille stepped down in April 2019 and Elisabeth Peregi will replace him as MD.

 Combined with changes in the product range and an excessively rapid realignment from printed to digital customer communications, weather effects, which often impact the industry both favourably and unfavourably, had negative effects evident in KappAhl’s earnings for the first half of its split financial year.
 The stock market’s judgement of the outcome was harsh, since short-term challenges were also placed in relation to uncertainty regarding how the industry’s future conversion from retail to online sales will progress and where owners of major retail networks may experience a cost disadvantage compared to companies only operating online.